rafayqayyum/rafayqayyum/README.md

 ## About Me

-- 🎮 Passionate about games and coding
-- 🎓 BS in Computer Science
+- BS in Computer Science
 - Machine Learning & Deep Learning